 - Injury to the pelvis

-During the procedure, a radioactive substance will be given to the patient either orally or through injection prior the test.
-The nuclear medicine will be absorbed by the body and will interact during the scanning to produce vivid images of the lungs, heart, esophagus, or major arteries.
+During the procedure, a radioactive substance will be given to the patient either orally or through injection prior to the test.
+The radioactive substance will be absorbed by the body and will interact during the scanning to produce vivid images of the lungs, heart, esophagus, or major arteries.

-CECT brain is also known as CECT Scan Head.
-IT is done to find various disorder or conditions in the brain of the patient.
+CECT brain is also known as the CECT scan head.
+It is done to find various disorders or conditions in the brain of the patient.
 It is mainly done to determine: